2020 Oscars: South Korea’s Parasite claims historic Best Picture win

 There were boos from the star-studded audience when organisers tried to cut short the Best Picture acceptance speech by turning the stage lights off.
 Fortunately, the lights were turned back on, thus allowing the Parasite cast and crew to continue their celebrations.

-Despite its key victories at the Golden Globes, Producer’s Guild and BAFTAs, the First World War thriller 1917 ended up with three technical awards for Cinematography, Sound Mixing and Visual Effects.
+Despite its key victories at the Golden Globes, Producers Guild and BAFTAs, the First World War thriller 1917 ended up with just three technical awards for Best Cinematography, Best Sound Mixing and Best Visual Effects.

 As one of four predicted acting winners on the night, Joker’s Joaquin Phoenix deservedly clinched Best Actor for his acclaimed performance as mentally-troubled comedian Arthur Fleck.
-Female composer Hildur Guðnadóttir claimed the hit film’s second award for Original Score.
+Earlier on, female composer Hildur Guðnadóttir claimed the hit film’s second award for Best Original Score.

 Phoenix used the podium to give another politically-charged speech about the state of the world before closing his emotional address by quoting a lyric written by his late brother River.

-Upon winning her second Oscar for her portrayal of Judy Garland in the biopic Judy, Renée Zellweger paid tribute to the legendary Hollywood performer.
+After winning her second Oscar for her portrayal of Judy Garland in the biopic Judy, Renée Zellweger paid tribute to the legendary Hollywood star.

 “Judy Garland did not receive this honour in her time.
 I am certain that this moment is an extension of the celebration of her legacy.”

-A day before her 53rd birthday, Best Supporting Actress winner Laura Dern lavished praise on her acting parents Bruce Dern and Diane Ladd, having triumphed for her role as divorce attorney Nora Fanshaw in the marital drama Marriage Story.
+A day before her 53rd birthday, Best Supporting Actress winner Laura Dern lavished praise on her acting parents Bruce Dern and Diane Ladd, having triumphed for her role as divorce lawyer Nora Fanshaw in the divorce-based drama Marriage Story.

-More signicantly, Dern also becomes the first performer to win an acting Oscar for a Netflix production.
+More significantly, Dern also becomes the first performer to win an acting Oscar for a Netflix production.

-Other films to claim gongs last night included Bombshell (Makeup & Hairstyling), Toy Story 4 (Animated Film), American Factory (Documentary), Learning to Skateboard in a Warzone (If You’re a Girl) (Best Documentary – Short Subject), The Neighbor’s Window (Best Short Film – Live Action) and Hair Love (Best Short Film – Animated).
+Other films to claim gongs on the night included Bombshell (Best Makeup & Hairstyling), Learning to Skateboard in a Warzone (If You’re a Girl) (Best Documentary – Short Subject), The Neighbor’s Window (Best Short Film – Live Action) and Hair Love (Best Short Film – Animated).

 However, it was a night to forget for Martin Scorsese’s The Irishman, as the Netflix crime epic failed to land a single win from ten nominations.
-This follows the film’s failure to land accolades at the Golden Globes and BAFTAs.
+This follows the film’s failure to win any accolades at the Golden Globes, Screen Actors Guild Awards and BAFTAs…

-Other big films to go home empty-handed included The Two Popes, Avengers: Endgame, Star Wars: The Rise of Skywalker, Klaus and the British documentary For Sama.
+The other big films to go home empty-handed included Avengers: Endgame, For Sama, Klaus, Star Wars: The Rise of Skywalker, and The Two Popes.

 The full list of Oscar winners are…